HornyPriest/EVSE-Dinamics/README.md

 At first start some settings have to be set over MQTT in order for Dinamics to work as supposed.

-Mandatory check and set settings:
+!!!Mandatory check and set settings!!!:
 - set_breaker (default 16A)
 - set_calibration (default 277 - CT=50A)
 - set_c_limit (max current; default 16A)
 - set_plugandcharge (default 1 = ON)
 - set_cte (default 0 - no CT sensors)
 - set_dinamics (default 0 - disabled dynamic power management)
+- rapi_request = SL 2

 Optional settings:
 - set_update (if running FW version is not the last available)
 - delete_settings (if running FW version is not last available.
 Restores settings to default)
 - set_lora (default 0 = cable connection active)
-- rapi_request = SL 2 (if maximum current limit "set_c_limit" is over 16A)

 (look in [Settings](#setting) for details)